 - Provide reasonable unpaid break time or allow an employee to use paid break and/or meal time to express breast milk for her nursing child for up to 2 years after the child’s birth

 - Make reasonable efforts to provide a nursing mother with a private location in close proximity to her work area (other than a restroom stall) in which to express breast milk

 - Not discriminate against women for expressing breast milk in the workplace

-• The Women’s Resource Center Lactation Station also has a hospital-grade multi-user breast pump available for use, and attachments can be purchased through Medela’s site at
+- The Center for Women's and Gender Equity Lactation Station also has a hospital-grade multi-user breast pump available for use, and attachments can be purchased through Medela’s site

-The Lactation Accommodation Request Form can assist you with having a conversation with your employer about your breastfeeding desire when you return to work.
+The Lactation Accommodation Request Form can assist you with having a conversation with your employer about your lactation needs when you return to work.